 Of course it would be a shame to come down to Camber Sands and not visit the picturesque village of Rye with windy cobbled streets and an old village feel.
 If needing to pick up some essentials for your four-legged friend whilst there, there are two pet shops in town and we popped in to both.
 We were incredibly impressed with Paws n Claws Rye who go out of their way to stock some of the best pet brands on the market and definitely have an eye for upcoming and ethical brands.

-For humans we discovered a rather unique shop…Knoops who have a vast menu of hot chocolate and chocolate milkshakes with various strengths and types of chocolate on offer.
+We also discovered a rather unique shop…Knoops who have a vast menu of hot chocolate and chocolate milkshakes with various strengths and types of chocolate on offer.
 We tried the milkshakes and they were to die for so highly recommended.
 Knoops is dog-friendly but dogs should definitely not sample the menu!

 We had a wooferful day out at Camber Sands so it definitely makes our list for a pawsome dogs day out from London.